 Since the outcome of the coin flip doesn't have any influence on the probabilities for the spinner, these events are called independent.
-Spinning the spinner wouldn't have any effect on the probability of the coin coming up heads.
-And knowing if the coin came up heads doesn't affect the probabilities for the spinner.
+Spinning the spinner wouldn't have any effect on the probability of the coin coming up heads, and knowing if the coin came up heads doesn't affect the probabilities for the spinner.

 Suppose that you did this experiment 1,000 times.
-You would expect about 500 heads and 500 tails, if everything went according to your expectation.
+You would expect about 500 heads and 500 tails if everything went according to your expectation.

-If the second group went according to your expectation, 35% of those 500 would say A. 25% of those 500 would say B. 10% of those 500 would say C. And 30% of those 500 would say D.
+If the second group went according to your expectation, 35% of those 500 would say A, 25% of those 500 would say B, 10% of those 500 would say C, and 30% of those 500 would say D.

-Ultimately, you would end up with 175 of the 1,000 that went heads A, 125 of the 1,000 that went flipped heads and landed on B, etc.
+Ultimately, you would end up with 175 of the 1,000 that went flipped heads and landed on A, 125 of the 1,000 that went flipped heads and landed on B, etc.

 Look at the path that you traveled to get here.
-You went from heads down to D. You had those probabilities of 1/2 and 0.3.
-The probability of H and D was 0.15.
-Hopefully, what you're seeing is that these two values multiplied give us 0.15.
-What you have is a multiplication for independent events.
+You went from heads down to D. You had those probabilities of 0.5 and 0.3, and the probability of H and D was 0.15.
+Hopefully, what you're seeing is that these two values multiplied equals 0.15.

-In this case, it was 1/2 for heads and 0.3 for D. Multiply them and you got 0.15.
-This is an important rule to remember.
+In this case, it was 1/2 for heads and 0.3 for D. Multiply them, and you get 0.15.